yomorun/react-cursor-chat/README.md

 import React, { useMemo } from 'react';
 import { useOnlineCursor, useRenderPosition } from 'yomo-react-cursor-chat';

-const MeCursor = ({ cursor }) => {
+// You can customise the content of your own mouse block const MeCursor = ({ cursor }) => {
     const refContainer = useRenderPosition(cursor);